masonmedia-projects/vue-shopping-cart/README.md

 # Vue Shopping Cart

-## Project
+## Intro

-A shopping cart app demo using Vue, Vuex, BootstrapVue, and animate.css based on a tutorial by [Akash Ingole](https://www.youtube.com/watch?v=irr7ACcmW_4).
+A shopping cart app using Vue, Vuex, BootstrapVue, and animate.css based on a tutorial by [Akash Ingole](https://www.youtube.com/watch?v=irr7ACcmW_4).

+## Details

+The project uses vue-router, SASS, vue-i18n for french translation, and is tailored for use on an LMS.

 ## Project setup
 ```